 While the idea of thermal springs as health resorts has waxed and waned, their lure for those intent on relaxation has never really diminished.
-From the 1920s on, roads improved and increasingly New Zealanders had cars.
+From the 1920s, roads improved and increasingly New Zealanders had cars.
 Remote hot springs became more accessible.

 The amoebic meningitis scare led to the upgrading of some pools that had become rundown or dangerous.
 In addition, many were restored through investment by private companies or local bodies.
 Today some thermal resorts are enjoying a boom.
 Visitor numbers at Hanmer Springs Thermal Pools and Spa more than doubled between 1991/92 (238,183) and 2003/04 (495,015).
-Similarly, numbers visiting Waiwera Thermal Resort north of Auckand have risen from 260,000 in 1995 to 350,000 in 2005.
+The numbers visiting Waiwera Thermal Resort north of Auckand rose from 260,000 in 1995 to 350,000 in 2005.

 Facilities such as water slides are an added attraction for tourists and holidaymakers.
-The showcasing of Māori traditional knowledge and history gives unique character to some redeveloped pools such as Hell’s Gate–Wai Ora Spa at Rotorua and Tokaanu Thermal Baths.
-The spa concept has also been revived – health and beauty treatments are offered at former government spas such as the Polynesian Spa in Rotorua and Hanmer Springs.
-Once again, hot pools are seen as places of both relaxation and healing.
+The showcasing of Māori traditional knowledge and history has given a unique character to some redeveloped pools, such as Hell’s Gate–Wai Ora Spa at Rotorua and Tokaanu Thermal Baths.
+The spa concept has been revived – health and beauty treatments are offered at former government spas such as the Polynesian Spa in Rotorua and Hanmer Springs.
+Once again, hot pools are seen as places for both relaxation and healing.